C-ROADS is designed to broaden decision-maker understanding of the

 How can I save the settings of a scenario so I can load it and build upon it later?

-After you have set up a run, simply click the “Save run” button and name the run.
-Two files are created in the C-ROADS-CP/Models folder, a data file, “my run.vdf”, and a settings file, “my run.cin”.
+With C-ROADS Pro, after you have set up a run, simply click the “Save run” button and name the run.
+Two files are created in the C-ROADS/Models folder, a data file, “my run.vdf”, and a settings file, “my run.cin”.
 The data file contains all of the data output of the simulation and the settings file contains all of the settings to replicate the run when you wish.
 Settings files are much smaller (~5 KB) than data files (~5 MB).

 How can I make an Excel file of the numbers behind the graphs?